Koninklijk Theater Carré

 Orange Theatre Company

 Previously known as Orange Tea, the newly transformed Orange Theatre Company has been bringing English-language plays to the stage in Amsterdam.
 They have been inspiring Dutch and international audiences alike for near on eight years, and can be relied upon for entertaining boundary-pushing performances.
 Their productions have regularly featured in the Amsterdam Fringe Festival.
-Be sure to keep an eye their next production "THE B WORD", an original commissioned play all about Brexit at the Westergastheater in Amsterdam this November.
+Be sure to keep an eye their next production The Last Five Years, coming to Het Amsterdams Theaterhuis this April.

 The Queen's English Theatre Company

 Founded by a small group of English-speaking theatre-lovers in 2002, the Queen’s English Theatre Company is all about providing top notch English-language theatre.
 Run by a professional team of volunteer contributors and actors, QETC presents a selection of plays and musicals.
 Their high standards and attention to detail have earned them a loyal audience in Amsterdam.

 A recent merge of Stadsschouwburg Amsterdam and Toneelgroep Amsterdam into the Internationaal Theater Amsterdam, led by world-renowned Belgian director Ivo Van Hove, is sure to bring a greater focus on international productions.
 Before they merged, both were highly regarded for their quality productions melding the traditional with innovative performances, which can only mean a strengthening as they join forces and continue to develop an international standing.
 Check their website for English-language shows and selected performances with surtitles.